 Aggies earn a league-high six All-Big West Conference awards; Shorts II becomes conference's first-ever Player and Newcomer of the Year winner

-What began with a come-from-behind victory against the defending league champions in the championship game of the Big West Tournament — the first time the team advanced to the NCAA Tournament in school history by earning the conference's automatic bid — continued four days later when UC Davis earned its first-ever Division I playoff win.
-By defeating North Carolina Central in the First Four, the Aggies advanced to the Midwest Regional First Round and faced Kansas for the inaugural head-to-head meeting in school history.
+The 2017 postseason run began with a come-from-behind victory in the championship game of the Big West Tournament — the first time UC Davis advanced to the NCAA Tournament in school history by earning the conference's automatic bid — and continued four days later when UC Davis earned its first-ever Division I playoff win.
+By defeating North Carolina Central in the First Four, the Aggies advanced to the Midwest Regional First Round and faced Kansas in the inaugural head-to-head meeting in school history.

 Metzger-Jones arrived at UC Davis after spending five seasons as an assistant coach at Montana.
-Throughout his tenure in Missoula, the Grizzlies won three Big Sky Championships and advanced to postseason play on four occasions.
+Throughout his tenure in Missoula, the Grizzlies won three Big Sky regular season championships and advanced to postseason play on four occasions.
 In addition to competing in the 2012 and 2013 NCAA Tournaments, Metzger-Jones' teams also competed in the 2015 National Invitation Tournament and 2016 College Basketball Invitational.

-With Metzger-Jones on staff, Montana won 20 or more games in four of his five years.
-Under his tutelage, 17 Grizzlies earned All-Big Sky Conference honors -- a list that includes Kareem Jamar (2013 league MVP), Will Cherry (Cleveland Cavaliers), Jordan Gregory and Martin Breunig.
+With Metzger-Jones on staff, Montana won 20 or more games in four of five years.
+Under his tutelage, 17 Grizzlies earned All-Big Sky Conference honors -- a list that includes Kareem Jamar (2013 Big Sky Conference MVP), Will Cherry (Cleveland Cavaliers), Jordan Gregory and Martin Breunig.
 All four players received NABC All-District recognition.

 Before he joined the Grizzlies' staff, Metzger-Jones helped lead UC Santa Barbara to its most successful stint in program history.
-Throughout his four years, the Gauchos won the 2008 and 2010 Big West regular season titles, consecutive Big West Tournament championships and earned the program's first-ever back-to-back berths at the NCAA Tournament in 2010 and 2011.
+Over the course of his four years the Gauchos won the 2008 and 2010 Big West regular season titles, consecutive Big West Tournament championships and the program's first-ever back-to-back berths at the NCAA Tournament in 2010 and 2011.
 UCSB also qualified for the 2008 NIT.

 While at Santa Barbara, Metzger-Jones recruited and mentored Orlando Johnson, James Nunnally and Alan Williams.
 Johnson and Williams received Big West MVP distinction in 2010 and 2014 respectively; all three have NBA experience.

-Metzger-Jones played two seasons at the University of the Pacific, was named co-captain as a senior and etched his name in the Tigers' records book as one of the program's top 10 three-point shooters when he graduated in 2002 with a bachelor of science degree in business administration.
+Metzger-Jones played two seasons at Pacific, was named co-captain as a senior and etched his name in the Tigers' records book as one of the program's top 10 three-point shooters when he graduated in 2002 with a bachelor of science degree in business administration.

-Afterwards, he spent three seasons playing professionally in Switzerland, Denmark and Finland.
+Afterwards, he spent three seasons playing professionally in Europe with stops in Switzerland, Denmark and Finland.

 Metzger-Jones is married to the former Alison Keck.
 The couple has one son, Jason.